edsu/feediverse/README.md

 `{hashtags}` will look for tags in the feed entry and turn them into a space separated list of hashtags.

+`{content}` is the whole content of the feed entry (with html-tags stripped).
+Please be aware that this might easily exceed Mastodon's limit of 512 characters.

 ## Multiple Feeds

 Since *feeds* is a list you can add additional feeds to watch if you want.